Follow Us

 Markus Herz Student Essay Prize

 Named in honor of one of Kant's most beloved and well-known students, the Markus Herz prize is awarded to the best graduate student paper every year.
 The prize paper is selected by the NAKS Executive Committee and, if the Executive Committee wishes, members of the Board of Trustees.
-The finalist pool is made up of the four papers that were awarded $200 travel stipends and presented at the regional meetings that year.
+The finalist pool is made up of papers that were awarded travel stipends and presented at the regional meetings that year, as well as the Biennial NAKS Conference those years it is held.
 The Herz prize is worth another $200, and winners are invited to present their papers in the virtual VNAKS series.

 The Markus Herz Prize started in the Fall of 2000.
 At that point, only the Midwest Study Group existed.
 Since then, NAKS experienced continuous growth: the Pacific Study Group was formed in 2002, the Eastern Study Group in 2004, and our newest addition, the Southern Study Group, in 2009.